Are You Using LinkedIn Groups to Build Your Personal Brand?

 Here are 3 ways to find Groups:

-3. Go to the LinkedIn profiles of competitors, colleagues, and people who’s radar you want to get on.
+- Go to the LinkedIn profiles of job-seeking competitors, colleagues, and people who’s radar you want to get on.
 Look for the Groups they belong to and click on appropriate ones to join yourself.

 IMPORTANT !!!
 If You’re Job-Hunting Under Cover …

-It’s okay to join Groups for job seekers and visit regularly to pick up valuable advice about navigating today’s daunting job search, but:
+It’s okay (in fact, a good idea) to join job search and/or career-related Groups, and check in regularly to pick up valuable advice about navigating today’s daunting job search, but:

 - DON’T show the Group logo on your profile.